corrode/corrode.github.io/content/blog/flattening-rusts-learning-curve/index.md

 This way, you don't have to learn a new domain at the same time as you learn Rust.
 You can build on your existing knowledge and experience.

 - Translate common language idioms from your strongest language to Rust.
-E.g. how would you convert a list comprehension from Python to Rust?
+E.g., how would you convert a list comprehension from Python to Rust?
   Try it first, then look for resources, which explain the concept in Rust.
-For instance, [I wrote one](/blog/iterators) on this topic specifially.
+For instance, [I wrote one](/blog/iterators) on this topic specifically.
 - I know people who have a few standard exercises that they port to every new language they learn.
 For example, that could be a ray-tracer, a sorting algorithm, or a small web app.